-Indeed, since God is the first event of every event and emergence and development, the question really is what God is or has been doing about the fact of evil.
-The answer to that question we shall have special transcendent knowledge, and our discussion will fall under four main heads, namely, the fact of evil, the existence of a solution, the heuristic structure of the properties of the possible solutions, and the identification of the solution that exists.
+event and emergence and development, the question really is what God is or has been doing about the fact of evil.
+The answer to that question we shall name special transcendent four knowledge, and our discussion will fall under their main heads, namely, the fact of evil, the existence of a solution, the heuristic structure of the prop properties of the solution, possible solutions, and the identification of the solution that exists.

-The Problem
+1. The Problem.

-The cult of progress has suffered an eclipse, not because man does not develop, nor because development does not imply a revision of what has been, but because development does imply that perfection belongs not to the present but to the future.
-Had that implication of present short#comings not been overlooked with such abandon, had the apostles of progress not mistaken their basic views for premature attainments of future perfection, then the disillusionment of the twentieth century could hardly have been at once so unexpected, so bitter, and so complete.
+not because man does not develop, nor because development does not imply a revision of what has been, but because development does imply that perfection belongs not to the present but to the future.
+Had that implication of present short-comings not been so overlooked with such abandon, had the apostles of progress not mistaken, themselves, for premature attainments of future perfection, then the disillusionment of the twentieth century could hardly have been at once so unexpected, so bitter, a and so complete.

 Yet as things are, in the aftermath of economic and political upheavals, amidst the fears of worse evils to come, the thesis of progress needs to be affirmed again.

 For the very structure of man's being is dynamic.
+His knowing willing.

-His knowing and willing rest on inquiry, and inquiry is unrestricted.
+A rests on inquiry, and inquiry is unrestricted.
 His knowing consists in understanding, and every act of understanding not only raises further questions but also opens the way to further answers.
-His good will is consistent with his knowledge, and as his knowledge develops, he can be persuaded effectively to an ever fuller willingness, His sensitivity and his intersubjectivity are, like his knowledge and willingness, systems on the move; if their adaptation to spiritual advance is slow, at least it tends to endure: and so the accepted manners and customs of an earlier time can become abominations, at once incredible and repulsive, to a later age,
+His good will is consistent with his knowledge, and as his knowledge develops, he can be persuaded effectively to an ever fuller willingness.
+His sensitivity and his intersubjectivity area, like his knowledge and willingness, systems on the move; and if their adaptation to spiritual advance is slow, you it will be ablided at least it tends accepted to endure; and so the convert manners and customs of an earlier time can become abominations, at once incredible and repulsive, to a later age.

 But if the thesis of progress must be affirmed, it must be taken to imply, not only a contrast with the past, but also a contrast with its goal.
 An unrestricted desire to understand correctly heads towards an unrestricted act of understanding, towards God.
-A will that is good by its consistency with knowledge is headed towards an antecedent willingness that matches the desire to know both in its essential detachment from the sensitive subject and in its unrestricted commitment to complete intelligibility, to God.
-A sensitivity and an intersubjectivity that have their higher integration in knowing and willing are headed towards objects and activities that can be no more than symbols and signs of what they cannot comprehend or appreciate.
+A will that is good by its consistency with knowledge is headed towards an antecedent it willingness that matches the desire to know both in its essential detachment from the sensitive subject and in its unrestricted commitment to complete intelligibility, to God. an A sensitivity and intersubjectivity that have their integration in knowing and willing are headed towards objects and activities that can be no more than symbols and signs of what they cannot comprehend or appreciate.
 The whole world of sense is to be, then, a token, a mystery of God, for the desire of intelligence is for God and the goodness of will is the love of God.